 What about how much people spend in Birmingham?

 Solo travellers should expect to spend around £930 ($1,158) per week in Birmingham, according to BudgetYourTrip.com.
-However, keep in mind that prices tend to rise during the summer months as more visitors flock to the city for the sunshine.
+However, keep in mind that prices tend to rise during summer as more visitors flock to the city for the sunshine.
 Accommodation costs average around £66 ($82) per night.
 The good news is that with a well-planned itinerary, you can save money and still have a fantastic vacation in Birmingham.

 So, who is visiting Birmingham?